kloimhardt/bb-web/README.md

 <script>bb_web.app.run("cljs-app")</script>
 ```

 Open it in some text editor and change the button text to "Count up by one".
 Save and press the browser reload button.
+One other option is to copy-paste all code from the above online Guestbook and run it locally (although no nice styling - yet!).

 If Clojure is new to you, run the examples in [clj-tiles](https://kloimhardt.github.io/clj_blocks.html) and try the [Koans](http://clojurescriptkoans.com) (be patient with the white screen for some seconds).
 After that you will know how to use `deref` (amongst other things).